Skip to main content

 Mobile Email Statistics

 As with all things in digital marketing, you must pay attention to mobile when it comes to your email marketing strategy.
-The Pew Research Center reports that 77% of Americans own and use smartphones.
+According to ConsumerAffairs, 92% of Americans have at least one smartphone.

 Okay, up until now, we've only covered all of the positive aspects of email marketing, but there is a dark side.
-If you've ever gotten those daily emails from a brand you only make a purchase from once a year, you know what I am talking about!
-(I'm looking at you - every furniture brand with a digital marketing department.)
+If you've ever gotten those daily emails from a brand you only make a purchase from once a year, you know what I mean!

 Make sure not to abuse email by sending too many to your list.
 Many email users are already feeling overwhelmed by the sheer volume of messages they get per day, so be mindful and only send them messages that are truly valuable.
 In doing so, they will be less likely to unsubscribe.

-According to a 2022 survey by Gated, a platform that helps people take control of their email inbox, 71% of survey respondents said that dealing with their inbox takes time away from more important tasks.
+According to a recent survey by Gated, 71% of survey respondents said that dealing with their inbox takes time away from more important tasks.
 They also found that 67% somewhat or strongly agree with the statement, 'I am overwhelmed by my inbox,' and 30% have even declared "email bankruptcy," deleting or abandoning their email inbox altogether.

 It's not all bad news, though.
 In the report, they shared that 75% of email users believe that valuable messages can come from unknown senders as well as from people they know and trust.

 Email marketing is a game-changer for businesses, with the highest conversion rates among digital platforms.
-The high email marketing ROI means it is cost-effective, whether you work for a non-profit, small business, or global enterprise.
-It also enables you to open up a direct line of communication with email recipients and allows for consistent branding.
+The high email marketing ROI means it is cost-effective, whether you work for a small business, or global enterprise.

 Personalization is key, and A/B testing and data-driven optimization can help improve campaigns, while analytics features track performance metrics.
 Integrating campaigns across multiple touchpoints can further enhance the impact of email marketing efforts.